Filling the house with the smell of freshly baking waffles is a sure-fire way of getting everyone up and out of bed.

 9. Presto Ceramic Flip Belgian Waffle Maker

-Making thick seven-inch waffles is easy!
-Simply pour your batter into the preheated plates, set the digital timer, and close the lid.
-Lift the handle to flip the body 180-degrees to allow the batter mix to cover the entire grid.Then, wait and watch the digital display count down until your crisp waffles are ready.
+Making thick 7-inch waffles is easy, pour your batter into the preheated plates, set the digital timer and close.
+Lift the handle to flip the body through 180-degrees to allow the batter mix to cover the entire grid.Then wait.Watch the digital display count down until your crisp waffles are ready.

-Features and Factors to Consider When Buying a Waffle Maker
+Features and Factors to Consider when Buying a Waffle Maker

 Just a Waffle Maker